 Applicants will be periodically contacted and asked to confirm whether they wish to remain on the Housing Register and whether their circumstances have changed.
-Applicants must respond to such requests within a specified time period (normally 28 days).
-Failure to respond within the specified time period will result in the application being cancelled.
+Applicants must respond to such requests within 28 days.

-If at any time the Council receives evidence that an applicant who has already been accepted onto the Housing Register no longer qualifies, the applicant will be notified that their application has been cancelled and of the reasons for the cancellation.
+If at any time the Council receives evidence that an applicant who has already been accepted onto the Housing Register no longer qualifies the application will be reassessed, and the applicant will be notified that their application has been rejected and of the reasons for the rejection.

 It is a criminal offence for an applicant to knowingly or recklessly provide false information, withhold information or allow a third party to provide false information on their behalf in relation to a Housing Register application.
 Such an offence could result in prosecution and an unlimited fine.
 If an applicant provides false information, withholds information or allows a third party to provide false information on their behalf, the Council reserves the right to disqualify the applicant from the register, withdraw any offer of accommodation and recover possession of any tenancy obtained.